FAIRmat-NFDI/nomad-docs/docs/howto/plugins/actions.md

 ```

-Here we extend `BaseWorkflowInput` for defining the model of the workflow
+Here we extend `BaseWorkflowInput` for defining the input model
+of the workflow and simply extend `BaseModel` class from
+Pydantic to define the input model of the activity.

+!!! important
+    We strongly recommend to extend the Pydantic base model `nomad.orchestrator
+    models.BaseWorkflowInput` to define the input model for your workflow.
+It
-input.
-The parent class defines additional fields like `user_id` and
+    provides additional fields like `user_id` and `upload_id` which are
-`upload_id` which are required to execute the workflow.
-For defining the model
+    required to execute a workflow in NOMAD.
+If the input to your workflows
-of activity input, we simply extend `BaseModel` class from Pydantic.
+    running on `GPU` and `CPU` task queues does not include these fields, the
+    workflow will fail.

 ```py
 # nomad_example/actions/activities.py